klibio/example.bnd.rcp/README.md

 ### Target Management

 Bndtools enables users to reference different repositories types [add link here].
-We are using here 2 pre-indexed repositories (Platform and Simultaneous) of Eclipse 4.7 Oxygen Release.
+We are using here 2 pre-indexed repositories (Platform and Simultaneous) of Eclipse release.

 #### Repositories